Intuitive SEO Copywriting

 • Use Title Case.
 This is not a hard-fast rule, but lowercase titles tend to get a slightly lower click-through rate.

 • Title length depends on the device.
-Google will shorten your title based on space available.
+Google will shorten your title based on the space available.
 We recommend writing titles that are no longer than 70 characters (including spaces).
-Google actually uses pixel length not character length.
+Google uses pixel length, not character length.
 So if you use a lot of skinny letters or symbols–you may be able to fit more characters.

 • Your title must do an excellent job of describing the content on your page